FBruzzesi/timebasedcv/docs/user-guide/getting-started.md

 The [`TimeBasedSplit`](../api/timebasedcv.md#timebasedcv.core.TimeBasedSplit) class allows to define a way to split your data based on time.
 There is a (long) list of parameters that can be set to define how to generate the splits.
 These allow for a lot of flexibility in how the data is split.
 Here is an overview of them:

 - `frequency`: we do not try to infer the frequency from the data, this information has to be specified beforehand.
-Available values are "days", "seconds", "microseconds", "milliseconds", "minutes", "hours", "weeks".
+Available values are "days", "seconds", "microseconds", "milliseconds", "minutes", "hours", "weeks", "months" and "years".
 - `train_size`: defines the minimum number of time units required to be in the train set, e.g. if `frequency="days"` and `train_size=30`, the train set will have at least 30 days.
 - `forecast_horizon`: specifies the number of time units to forecast, e.g. if `frequency="days"` and `forecast_horizon=7`, the forecast set will have 7 days.
 Notice that at the end of the time series, the forecast set might be smaller than the specified `forecast_horizon`.
 - `gap`: the number of time units to skip between the end of the train set and the start of the forecast set.